 - If marketed for use by children, may not exceed 3.0 micrograms of cadmium per recommended daily serving (based on Canada's limit for a child weighing 75 lbs.).
 If not marketed for use by children, may not exceed 4.1 micrograms of cadmium per recommended daily serving (based on the State of California's Prop 65 limit).

 - Contain less than 10 micrograms of total arsenic and no more than 5 micrograms of inorganic arsenic per daily serving (EPA limit and state of New Jersey limits - based on 1 liter of water).

 - Meet recommended USP <2040> parameters of disintegration for dietary supplement tablets (excluding chewable, sublingual and time-release products).

 - Meet FDA labeling requirements.

 * Passing scores allow for specific margins of technical error associated with each analysis.
-ConsumerLab.com reserves the right to disqualify a product at any time from passing it's testing if it considers such product to display unacceptable variation, present a safety risk or to provide misleading or inaccurate label information.
+ConsumerLab.com reserves the right to disqualify a product at any time from passing it's testing if it considers such product to display unacceptable variation in quality, present a safety risk or to provide misleading or inaccurate label information.